tomoguisuru/ember-blog/README.md

-# ember-blog

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+# El Guapo's Beautiful Blog

+Bringing the beauty of many posts to the people of the world

 ## Prerequisites